allure-examples/guide-pytest-screenshots/README.md

 .\run.bat
 ```

-Alternatively, create and activate Python virtual environment and install the packages manually:
+Alternatively, create a Python virtual environment manually, activate it, and install the packages used in the project:

 ```shell
 python -m venv venv